Norway–Russia relations: After 1991

 On 27 April 2010, Norway and Russia officially resolved the territorial dispute in the Barents Sea.

 In May 2012, Akhmed Zakayev, Prime Minister of the Ichkerian government-in-exile, attended the Oslo Freedom Forum, leading to formal complaints by Russia.

 In July 2020, Norway expelled a Russian diplomat on suspicion of espionage.

 After Russia invaded Ukraine in February 2022, Norway imposed sanctions on Russia.
 Later on 6 April 2022, Norway declared three Russian diplomats persona non grata, and expelled them from the country.
 Russia expelled three Norwegian diplomats later that month.
 Except for fishing boats who may still dock in Båtsfjord, Kirkenes and Tromsø, all Russian ships were also banned by Norway from entering Norwegian ports.
 The border between the two countries remains open, but crossing is only allowed via Borisoglebsk/Storskog.

 In October 2022, the Norwegian Police Security Service arrested Mikhail Mikushin, a Russian national posing as a Brazilian with the name of José Assis Giammaria, and charged him with gathering intelligence on state secrets on behalf of Russia.
 Mikushin was exchanged back to Russia during a prisoner exchange in August 2024.

 In April 2023 Norway expelled 15 Russian diplomats on suspicion of spying.
 Russia promptly responded by expelling 10 Norwegian diplomats and in August added Norway to its list of unfriendly countries.

+In September 2026, the Norwegian government acted on a Norwegian court's order, that resulted in Russian ship Professor Molchanov being arrested at Svalbard, Norway; the Ukrainian company Naftogaz is owed money by Russia.
+On 3 September, Norway's ambassador was called in to Russia's foreign ministry; he explained that an arbitration from 2023 in Hague, is the basis of the situation; furthermore he said the parties are one private party in addition to Russia.